Our subjects for each grade are:

-Student understanding is tremendously enhanced when students discuss their learning in a metacognitive way.
-By discussing the context, the relevance, the significance, the purpose of what they are learning, their comprehension is heightened.
-Discussing their learning also gives the students vocabulary to grasp complex ideas.
+Student understanding is greatly enhanced when students discuss their thought process while learning.
+By discussing the context, relevance, significance and/or purpose of what and how they are learning, their comprehension is heightened.
+Being aware of metacognition also gives our students the vocabulary to grasp complex ideas.

 The Constructivist model of learning employs metacognition.

-The students are empowered to take ownership of their learning and their learning process.
-For this reason, we have Student Led Conferences for Parent-Teacher interviews.
+The students take ownership of their learning and their learning process.
+For this reason, we have Student Led Conferences for our Parent-Teacher interviews.

-- Construction of knowledge = Knowledge construction is a collaborative process which aims to produce new understanding or knowledge which exceeds something that anyone alone could not achieve.
-It is also essential that knowledge construction is based on each others’ ideas and thoughts.
+- Construction of knowledge = Knowledge construction is a collaborative process which aims to produce new understanding or knowledge.
+Knowledge construction is based on each others’ ideas and thoughts.
 Collaboration achieves more learning than each individual could do alone.

 - Process, not product = Even if every product isn’t a complete success, many positive learning moments occur during the process.
 Learning is a journey, not a destination.
-Facilitating a project, acting as a guide, and showing students how to learn rather than merely dispensing knowledge all demonstrate a model of how students can approach new ideas, information, and problems.
+Teachers facilitate a project, act as a guide and show students how to learn and to discover solutions.
+They coach students in approaching new ideas, information, and problems.

-- Multiple perspectives = intentionally emphasize different viewpoints, help students develop critical thinking skills and learn how to see beyond their own lives to the world outside and help students to understand, visualize, and empathize with someone else’s struggles.
+- Multiple perspectives = Teachers intentionally emphasize different viewpoints, help students develop critical thinking skills and learn how to see beyond their own lives to the world outside.
+They help students to understand, visualize, and empathize with someone else’s struggles.

-- Situated cognition = emphasizes the importance of the social and cultural context in which learning occurs.
+- Situated cognition = Teachers emphasize the relevance of the social and cultural context in which learning occurs.
 This approach allows students to use knowledge learned in every context of their lives.

-- Reflective cognition = involves: thinking, comparing and decision-making.
-It leads to new ideas and creativity: eg designing, learning, writing a book.
-It is a necessary process in achieving expert level performance in certain skills.
+- Reflective cognition = There is a focus on thinking, comparing and decision-making.
+This leads to new ideas and creativity.
+Achieving expert level performance in certain skills employs this approach.

 - Cognitive apprenticeship = the process where a master of a skill teaches that skill to an apprentice.
-It attempts to bring tacit processes out in the open.
+Using the apprenticeship model allows learning to be practical.

-- Process-based evaluation = A type of evaluation used to understand how a program works, as well as its strengths and weaknesses.
-This involves evaluating the process of learning rather than just evaluating the content and results.
+- Process-based evaluation = This type of evaluation focuses on understanding how a unit of learning works, as well as its strengths and weaknesses.
+Teachers evaluate the process of learning rather than just evaluating the content and results.